00Fjongl/js-extra/Minification/basic.md

 1/(3n+'');
 1/[3n];
 ```
 In many cases, `if...else` statements include curly brackets (`{}`) to group statements, and not merely to group expressions.
-Some statements cannot be represented as expressions altogether, such as looping with the `while` or `for` keywords.
-However, statements that do not rely on certain keywords can all be turned into expressions, and combined into one statement, by using a comma instead of a semicolon.
-When considering this for minification, the statements which begin with `if`, `while`, `for`, or other keywords can sometimes be expressed without the curly brackets.
+The same applies to loops.
+When considering this for minification, the curly brackets can be removed after turning the grouped statements into expressions, by using commas in place of semicolons.
+Some statements, such as loops which rely on the `while` or `for` keywords, cannot be represented as expressions.
+However, many other kinds of statements that do not rely on keywords can be turned into expressions, allowing them to be further compacted into one statement.
 ```js
 if(x){y='true';console.log(x)}else{y='false'}
 if(x)y='true',console.log(x);else y='false';